 And yeah, it’s also this thought that others know way more things than you do.

-This force aims to stop you from publishing your work.
-Prevents you from expressing your opinion and instills doubtful thoughts.
+This invisible destructive inner force aims to stop you from publishing your work.
+Prevents you from expressing your opinion and instills doubtful thoughts inside your already vulnerable consciousness.

 Why People Suffer From The Impostor Syndrome?

 There are many theories, papers, and books on the subject.
-A lot of people think that feeling like a fraud was caused by bad parenting, unsupportive social networks in school, work or in between friends.
+And basically, a lot of people think that feeling like a fraud can be caused by bad parenting, unsupportive social networks in school, work, or in between friends.

 My view after reading a bunch of scientific papers?